-- and reassign students to a school(s) with space available. - Build an addition, or additions, at nearby school(s) and reassign students to the school(s) with increased capacity. - If the capacity of existing elementary schools, even with additions built, is insufficient to address increased enrollment, then the opening of a new elementary school would be considered.
-A new elementary school could be provided in one of two ways: - A former operating elementary school could be reopened.
-However, there are no former elementary schools in the Watkins Mill and Gaithersburg clusters. - Construct a new elementary school.
-Centerway Local Park, among other site options, may be considered in the future during site selection if the need for a new school arises.
-Co-location and/or purchase of a site may be required.
+- If reassignments and increasing the capacity of existing elementary schools are not sufficient to address increased enrollment, then the opening of a new elementary school would be considered.
+Since there are no former operating elementary schools within the Gaithersburg and Watkins Mill clusters, a new elementary school could be provided in the following way: - Construct a new elementary school.
+Centerway Local Park, located at 9551 Centerway Road, Gaithersburg, among other options, should be considered if needed in the future.
+This, and other site options, would be considered during site selection if the need for a new school arises.
+Collocation and/or purchase of a site may be required.